Residencies (Students and Teachers working with Artists, Scientists,

 bring creative learning to students, both in and outside the classroom.

 Education in the arts, sciences, and humanities also develops important 21st Century skills – skills in creativity and innovation, critical thinking and problem solving, communication and presentation, collaboration and teamwork, and cultural awareness.
-A 2010 IBM study of conversations worldwide with more than 1500 chief executive officers (CEO's) - leaders in both the private and public sectors - found that CEO’s “now realize that creativity trumps other leadership characteristics” (Capitalizing on Complexity, 2010.)
+An IBM study of conversations worldwide with more than 1500 chief executive officers (CEO's) - leaders in both the private and public sectors - found that CEO’s “now realize that creativity trumps other leadership characteristics” (Capitalizing on Complexity, 2010.)
 Creative learning helps to prepare our young people to succeed in the 21st century.

-Read more about MCC's vision
+Read more about Mass Cultural Council's vision

-for Creative Minds.
+for Creative Youth.